ignaciovi/Song-Genre-Prediction/README.md

 Therefore we have two options to get our data:
 1. Find a dataset with the tags defined
-2. Take a list of songs.
-Select a limited number of genres.
+2. Define a number of genres that we want to study.
+Take a list of songs.
 For each song, find genre in spotify.
-If it matches one of the genres selected, save.
-Go through all dataset.
+If it matches one of the genres selected, store that song in the dataset

 In this project we will select the first option, leaving the second one for future work.
 We will use the following dataset: https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics